This is a growing tree of acronyms and information and we will be adding to it frequently.

 BMS systems: A BMS monitors, controls and reports on smart building technology systems to control HVAC (heating ventilation and air con) and lighting systems and efficient water systems.

 BREEAM certification: Globally accepted as a certification process for a sustainably designed building.
-BREEAM is a certification system for a sustainable built environment with nine criteria including energy, health and wellbeing, ecology and waste.
+BREEAM is a certification system for a sustainable built environment.
 It’s a bit like LEED.
 They just have different processes to get to their criteria.
-As part of the government’s Construction Strategy, it is now a requirement for all public projects to undergo an environmental assessment; achieving an Excellent BREEAM rating.

 Carbon Footprint: Emissions of greenhouse gases from an individual or business.
 Measured in tons.
 Most businesses are aiming to be carbon neutral.

-Carbon Offset: When you buy credits to offset or balance the carbon you are producing.
-Some hotel groups plant trees to offset their carbon emissions.
+Carbon Offset: when you buy credits to offset or balance the carbon you are producing.

-Corporate Social Responsibility (CSR): Where companies and businesses take on social and environmental concerns when planning their operations.
+Corporate Social Responsibility: Where companies and businesses take on social and environmental concerns when planning their operations.

 ESG: Environmental Social Governance – this phrase is all around us at the moment and is interchangeable with CSR.
 It means a company has to be socially and environmentally responsible in its strategies and can be held to account by its own self governance.